Symplectic singularities arising from algebras of symmetric tensors: Introduction

-\item The affine scheme $\cZ_X$ is a symplectic orbifold cone if and only if $T_X$ is big and $\bP T_X$ is of Fano type.
-In particular, if $\cZ_X$ is a symplectic orbifold cone, then $X$ itself is of Fano type. \end{enumerate} \end{thm}
+\begin{thm} Let $X$ be a projective manifold. \begin{enumerate} \item The map $\varphi_X$ is birational if and only if $T_X$ is big. \item The scheme $\mathcal{Z}_X$ is a symplectic orbifold cone if and only if $\mathbb{P} T_X$ is of Fano type.
+In particular, if $\cZ_X$ is a symplectic orbifold cone, then $X$ is of Fano type. \end{enumerate} \end{thm}

-The bigness of $T_X$ is a rather restrictive property for projective manifolds (see for instance \cite{HoeringLiuShao2022,KimKimLee2022,HoeringLiu2023,ShaoZhong2023} and the references therein).
-The known interesting examples of projective manifolds with big tangent bundles include the quintic del Pezzo threefold \cite{HoeringLiuShao2022} and smooth projective horospherical varieties (\cite[\S\,3B2]{Liu2023a}), which contain toric varieties \cite{Hsiao2015} and rational homogeneous spaces \cite{Richardson1974}.
-Applying Theorem \ref{t.criterion-contact-symplectic} to these examples yields the following list of examples of symplectic orbifold cones.

-\begin{thm} The affine scheme $\cZ_X$ is a symplectic orbifold cone if $X$ is isomorphic to one of the following: \begin{enumerate} \item a smooth projective toric variety;